-Januvia has a longer list of side effects and risks than Jardiance does.
-Most people will only experience the more common side effects when taking this medication, and they should go away with time.
+Januvia has a longer list of a negative effects and risks than Jardiance does.
+Most people will only experience the more common adverse effects when taking this medication, and they should go away with time.
 They include:

 - Upper respiratory infections

 Other, more severe effects have been known to occur as well.
 Patients who take Januvia may be at an increased risk for pancreatitis, which means that their pancreas may become inflamed.
 This can be severe and it can even lead to death.

 Anyone who is taking this medication and who begins experiencing severe pain in their stomach area should contact their doctor right away.

 Januvia may worsen heart failure in certain people, but the evidence is conflicting.
 Patients should contact their doctors if they experience any of the following:

 - Shortness of breath or problems breathing, especially when they are lying down.

 - An increase in weight that occurred quickly.